Rage Mode is an automatic overclocking feature created exclusively for RX 6800 XT and RX 6900 XT GPUs.

 How Rage Mode Works

-The term Rage Mode is a throwback to one of the first GPUs release from AMD (ATI back then).
-In 1996, the GPUs in the Rage lineup were pretty powerful, thus AMD hinting towards that kind of performance with this feature and new SKUs.
+The term Rage Mode is a callback to one of the first GPUs released by AMD (then known as ATI).
+In 1996, Rage GPUs were among the most powerful, hence AMD referencing that kind of performance increase with the modern-day feature and new SKUs.

-Rage Mode is a software tuning profile that automatically overclocks the GPU and increases the fan curve.
-Of course, this won’t bring too much improvement, but even a 3% performance increase is nice to see.
+Fury Mode is a software tuning profile that automatically enhances the GPU and increases the fan curve.
+This won’t provide much improvement, but even a 3% performance increase can make a positive difference.

-It might not seem like a whole lot, but considering that NVIDIA doesn’t even have built-in manual overclocking, let alone an automatic one is a pretty good advantage.
+This might not seem like much, but, considering NVIDIA doesn’t even have built-in manual overclocking, let alone an automatic one, it is an advantage.

-We hope that one day in the future, NVIDIA will remove some of the useless features on the GeForce Experience application and will start implementing real settings/features, including manual overclocking.
+We hope that, at some point in the future, NVIDIA will remove some of the less useful features of the GeForce Experience application and implement more important settings/features, including manual overclocking.

 How To Enable Rage Mode

-To get the most out of your RX 6800 XT or RX 6900 XT, you will need to access the AMD Radeon Software.
+To maximize the performance of your RX 6800 XT or RX 6900 XT, you must utilize the AMD Radeon Software.

-It can be started either from the Windows system tray (the small red icon) or by right-clicking on the desktop and selecting the first option.
+This can be started either from the Windows taskbar (the small red icon) or by right-clicking on your desktop and selecting the first option.

-This is the overclocking section of the software and all you have to do is select the Rage Mode tuning profile.
-That’s it.
-Enjoy the extra performance.
+This is the overclocking section of the software.
+All you need to do is select the Rage Mode tuning profile, and you can enjoy the performance increase.

-Keep in mind, the performance boost you will get out of this tuning profile depends entirely on the model of your GPU.
-Different brands will deliver a different automatic overclock.
+Keep in mind that the speed increase you get from this tuning profile relies totally on the type of your GPU.
+Various GPU models will provide a distinct automatic overclock.